RRinTransportation/itsc24-rr-tutorial/index.md

 - **Addressing non-technical barriers to reproducible research**: The elephant in the room is the pressure to 'publish or perish'; researchers simply respond to the incentive structure.
 What or who can make a difference in RR?
 - **Case Studies in ITS**: Do we understand the extent of the RR issue in the field of ITS?
 How can we find out?
 What are the success stories of RR in ITS?
 What are the horror stories?
 - **Hands-on RR workshop**: Participants bring a research project and work on making it reproducible (lectures, work sessions, collaborative sessions, discussion).
+- **A Special Issue on Reproducible Research in Transportation**: We are doing this!
+See: https://www.springeropen.com/collections/RRT24.
+- **A Special Issue on Datasets and Benchmarks**: Explicitly reward creation of datasets and benchmarks that enable comparable and reproducible research in transportation.
+- **Focus groups** to identify unique reproducibility barriers for subareas within transportation (e.g., travel demand, traffic flow theory, etc.).